canonical-web-and-design/tutorials.ubuntu.com/tutorials/get-started-canonical-kubernetes/get-started-canonical-kubernetes.md

 `$ juju register jimm.jujucharms.com`
 2. This command will open a new window in your browser.
 Use Ubuntu SSO to login and authorise your account
 3. You will then be asked to enter a descriptive name for the JAAS controller.
 We suggest using *jaas*
-4. You can now import you SSH key from Launchpad or Github into your cluster.
+4. You can now import you SSH key from Launchpad or Github into your cluster - if you didn't add it earlier.
 For instance, a user with the Github username 'ghuser' would use the following command:
 `$ juju import-ssh-key gh:ghuser`
-5. Verify your SSH key is working by attempting to run the date command on the first machine
+5. Verify your SSH key is working by running the date command on the first machine
-`$ juju run --machine 0 -- date
+`$ juju run --machine 0 -- date`
 With SSH operating properly you can now setup *kubectl*.
 Learn more by visiting the [official documentation](https://kubernetes.io/docs/user-guide/kubectl/)
-6. Fetch the credentials from the Kubernetes Master charm `$ mkdir -p ~/.kube`
+6. Fetch the credentials from the Kubernetes Master charm
-7. Then run:
+7. Make a directory:
+`$ mkdir -p ~/.kube`
+and then copy the config file
 `$ juju scp kubernetes-master/0:config ~/.kube/config`
 This might open a separate modal window, in which you should enter the passphrase for your SSH key you added in step 4
 ![Passphrase window](./images/passphrase-window.png)
 8. Establish a secure proxy to the apiserver with the command:
 `$ kubectl proxy`

-9. Navigate to the Kubernetes dashboard UI through the proxy **xxx.xxx.xxx.xxx:8001/ui**
+9. Navigate to the Kubernetes dashboard UI through the proxy **xxx.xxx.xxx.xxx:8001/ui**.
+Note the trailing `/ui`.
 ![Kubectl proxy](./images/kubectl-proxy.png)
-**Note**: The browser may warn you that the connection is not private or secure.
+_**Note**: The browser may warn you that the connection is not private or secure.
 Bypass the warnings (via the ‘Advanced’) option.
 The browser will then ask you to login.
-The default username and password are both **admin**.
+The default username and password are both **admin**._

 10. You can now use the Kubernetes Dashboard to drive your cluster
 ![Kubernetes dashboard](./images/kubernetes-dashboard.png)